NishBand57/NishBand57/README.md

 - 💞️ I’m looking to collaborate on open source project related to web development or manchine learning
 - 📫 How to reach me via email nishanthbandi7@gmail
 - 😄 Pronouns: nishu
-- ⚡ Fun fact: i built a mini robot arudino that can solve a rubic cube
+- ⚡ Fun fact: I built a mini robot arudino that can solve a rubic cube

 <!---
 NishBand57/NishBand57 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.